Azure/swashbuckle-resource-provider/README.md

 =========

 This is a sample ASP.Net Web API application to demmonstrate how to use Swashbuckle to automatically generate Swagger 2.0 docs from **ApiController** types in the project.
+A live site of this sample project is at http://swashapitest.azurewebsites.net.

 ##To Run This Example##